Wood Chip Heating — Wood Chip Boilers From Fröling

 Fuel for the Indoor Wood Chip Boiler

 Wood Chip Fuel is produced by chipping whole trees or wood waste from forest management and land clearing.
 Wood chip fuel is less expensive than wood pellets.
-Wood chips come in various sizes, moisture contents, and qualities.
-Chipped wood allows for automatic and low-maintenance boiler operation while using renewable wood fuel.
+Wood chips come in various qualities, sizes and moisture contents.
+Boiler operation becomes low-maintenance and automatic with chipped wood while using renewable wood fuel.

 Wood chips (30% moisture content) have an average net BTU rating of 9,632,000 BTU/ton.
 When less bark and debris are present, there will be less ash produced during combustion.
 Whole tree chips like those produced by roadside chipping are usually not used in wood chip boilers producing under 2 MMBTU/hr.
 High-quality chippers and chip screens are generally required to produce a maintenance-free fuel chip.
 The Fröling T4 150 burns dry chips (less than 30% moisture content).
 Moisture content under 30% is achieved only by actively drying eastern hardwoods.